Ancient Numismatic Mythology

 THESSALY, Ainianes.
 Circa 302-286 BC.
 17mm 5.06g.
 Warrior Phemios; two javelins beind.
 Rogers 137; SNG Copenhagen 4-5 (image courtesy of CNG 76)

-Coins of Tylos Tylos’ mythology chronicles that he was killed by a snake bite.
+Tylos’ mythology chronicles that he was killed by a snake bite.
 Tylos’ sister, Morie was aided by the local Hero Manat and Herakles who killed the snake.
 The herb from a neighboring tree had medicinal properties and Morie used it to heal Tylos.

 LYDIA, Sardes. ca. 3rd cent.
 A.D.
 AE 48mm Head of Herakles; Male figure with forked beard weating Phrygian cap (possibly Tylos). unpublished